 The Kettlebell Pyramid Workout

 Reading over the instructions for this workout, it’s clear why it is named as such.
-The number of reps for the kettlebell swing exercises all remain the same.
+The number of reps for the kettlebell swing exercises all remains the same.
 I equate this similar to steps on a pyramid that serves as a baseline.
 While not quite a rest period, the 10 swings do offer a small reprieve from the more difficult push-ups and sit-ups.